svapreddy/clearx/README.md

 #### Usage:

-There are two steps involved in using `ClearX`.
+There are two steps involved in using ClearX.

-##### Create a data store:
+##### Create a datastore:

-First step in using Clearx is creating a store. `ClearX` uses paths to get and set deep properties of data so it doesn't enforce existence of all properties upfront.
-Which means, UI components can link to non-existing properties of the store.
-Initially they might receive undefined value, but they will be made available when the data at those paths is set.
+The first step in using Clearx is creating a store. `ClearX` uses paths to get and set deep properties of data, so it doesn't enforce the existence of all properties upfront.
+It means UI components can link to the non-existing properties of the store.
+Initially, they might receive undefined value, but they will be available to UI components when the data at those paths are updated.
 Let's take a look at an example:

 ```javascript